openanalytics/shinyproxy-dash-jl-demo/README.md

 # ShinyProxy Configuration

+**Note:** ShinyProxy 3.0.2 or later is required for running Dash.jl apps.

 To add the Dash.jl application to ShinyProxy add the following lines to its configuration file (see [application.yml](./application.yml) for a complete file):
 ```
 specs: